Learn how to make Cricut paper flowers that can be used to embellish anything.

 Enter paper flowers.
 They bring the same smile to my face when I see them.
 Whether they are giant wall flowers or small Cricut paper flowers, they make me happy.
 And the best part is you can make them any color, almost any variation you want, and they don’t die!

 Cricut flowers can be used to embellish almost anything.
-The 3D flowers can be added to cards, presents, signs, your wall, and to cakes or donuts!
+The 3D flowers can be added to shadow boxes, cards, presents, signs, your wall, and to cakes or donuts!
 I wanted to show you how quick and easy they are to make to get you inspired to try.

 Make sure to watch the quick video to see exactly how I rolled the Cricut flowers.
 There are also printable instructions at the very end of the post.